patribu7/tic-tac-toe/README.md

 ``` bash
 npm run dev
 ```
-it will be visible at local url idicated
+it will be visible at local url indicated

 ## Contact me!